-Supervision is available across most of the broad areas of Art and Design provided by the School, which comprises two Departments 1) Department of Visual Art (reorganised from September 2016) into 3 Directorates: Animation and Photography; Graphic Design and Illustration and Fine Art and 2) Department of Design (with 2 Directorates: Fashion Design and Interior Architecture/Interior Design).
+Supervision is available across most of the broad areas of Art and Design in the Faculty of Arts and Creative Industries provided by two Departments 1) Department of Visual Art (reorganised from September 2016) into 3 Directorates: Animation and Photography; Graphic Design and Illustration and Fine Art and 2) Department of Design (with 2 Directorates: Fashion Design and Interior Architecture/Interior Design).
 The research interests and areas of expertise our supervisors are outlined here.
 We welcome applications in all these areas.

-For clarification of the appropriateness of any intended research project, please contact the Research Degrees Director, Katy Deepwell (k.deepwell[at]mdx.ac.uk) with a brief outline of the research you wish to undertake.
+For clarification of the appropriateness of any intended research project, please contact Professor Vida Midgelow (v.midgelow[at]mdx.ac.uk) with a brief outline of the research you wish to undertake.
 Our decision criteria is based the strength and focus of the individual proposal, and the current availability of an appropriate supervisor.
 Support for other areas of research may also become available.

-The School of Art and Design has workshop production facilities for: ceramics, embroidery, wood, metal, plastic, silver and jewellery, textiles (print, weave, knit, textile art, fashion), digital photography, animation, video and printmaking.
-There are a number of collaborations between Art & Design and the School of Science and Technology, and between the School of Media and Performing Arts.
+Art and Design has workshop production facilities for: ceramics, embroidery, wood, metal, plastic, silver and jewellery, textiles (print, weave, knit, textile art, fashion), digital photography, animation, video and printmaking.
+There are a number of collaborations between Art & Design and the Faculty of Science and Technology, and between the Departments of Media and Performing Arts.